jsalgueiro/typevera-mobile-demo/README.md

-# Typevera – Android Demo App 🚀
+# Typevera – Demo App 🚀

 Welcome to the official demo repository for [Typevera](https://www.typevera.com/).